America uses a disproportionate share of

 prices due to continuous slow depletion of Middle East reserves past

-their peak of production will lead to recession in USA - and the rest
+their peak of production will continue the recession in USA and the

 of the world